 You’ll notice at the lower marginal tax brackets, the difference between a tax-free and taxable yield is small.
 As your marginal tax bracket rises, you’ll benefit more from tax-free investments.

-That’s not to say, you shouldn’t take advantage of tax-free investments if you are in the lower tax brackets.
+That’s not to say you shouldn’t take advantage of tax-free investments if you fall into the lower brackets.
 The amount of tax savings is small enough that it shouldn’t be a high priority when choosing investments.

 On the other hand, those sitting in the top marginal tax brackets will see a bigger tax benefit to using tax-free investments.
 That said, tax advantages alone don’t guarantee an investment advantage.

-There are other factors that need to be considered, for example time horizon or interest rate risk, that should be looked at before making any investment.
-Knowing the tax equivalent yield will give you a head start in making the right decisions.
+There are other factors that need to be considered, such as your time horizon and interest rate risk, before making any investment.
+Knowing the tax equivalent yield will give you a head start in making the right decision.